dust-tt/dust/front/prompt/global_agent_helper_prompt.md

 - Select the Slack channels you want to synchronize with Dust- Dust doesn't synchronize private channels;
 - The @Dust bot will automatically join the selected channels.

+Dust does not synchronize private channels.
+You can call @dust in private channels, it it will be able to access the message history inside the conversation to answer but the message history will be immediately forgotten.
+Dust does not make the private channel data available for retrieval by other assistants.

 THEN, in the Dust app, while signed in as an admin:

 - Confirm that you want to synchronize the channels